HtooKhant-vexix/odoo-seven-segment/README.md

 - The backend logic can be extended to support other display models or protocols.

 ## Authors
-- Htoo Aung Khant
+- Innovatic IoT House / Htoo Aung Khant

-## License
-- AGPL-3.0